Analysis | Why half-hearted conservative boycotts rarely take root

 There are about nine directions in which we can take this from here, so let’s.

 It is obviously incongruous for the de facto leader of a party that has spent months railing against “cancel culture” to demand that companies expressing a political view suffer as a result.
 Like so much of political sloganeering, “cancel culture” as a term doesn’t mean anything hard and fast, but it seems clear that, in one context, demands that people not buy Coke products because of an action the company took would count.
-That’s the point Trump makes: Democrats are cancel culture types who call for boycotts to punish companies who step out of line — so punish Coke for stepping out of line.
+That’s the point Trump makes: Democrats are cancel-culture types who call for boycotts to punish companies who step out of line — so punish Coke for stepping out of line.

 Or, at least, when you are posing for a picture, slip your Diet Coke behind the telephone so it’s harder to see.

 It’s the spasmodic nature of the Trump/Republican boycotts that makes them generally impotent.
 As any organizer can tell you, boycotts don’t work simply by calling for them to happen.
-They work only when there’s repeated pressure for the boycotts to be upheld, a slow, tedious process that depends on the public seeing a real motive for the boycott and that depends on a willingness to do without the product.
+They work only when there’s repeated pressure for the boycotts to be upheld — a slow, tedious process that depends on the public seeing a real motive for the boycott and on a willingness to do without the product.
 Even Trump fans aren’t going to go out of their way to boycott Merck simply because the former president asked them to: “Sorry, Doc, I had to stop taking my Gardasil because I’m engaged in a punitive boycott against the manufacturer’s stance on an election law in Georgia.”

 Put simply, successful boycotts demand a concerted, vocal effort with dedicated resources.
 They require the demonstration of a viable threat.
-Trump and his friends tweeting disses about Major League Baseball might get a few people to stop watching games, but without such an effort to pressure the sport over a period of months, it will fizzle out like all of Trump’s other boycotts.
+Trump and his friends tweeting disses about MLB might get a few people to stop watching games, but without such an effort to pressure the sport over a period of months, it will fizzle out like all of Trump’s other boycotts.

 That pattern is a key reason that these “boycotts” are unlikely to work.
-If you’re Major League Baseball, you know that Trump has attacked the NFL and other companies in the past — and that it soon faded out.
+If you’re MLB, you know Trump waged attacks on the National Football League and other companies in the past — and that they soon faded out.
 You know, too, that a lot of your advertisers may want to target demographic groups that are less likely to be concerned about what Trump is complaining about.

-When a number of companies endorsed the Black Lives Matter movement after the death of George Floyd in Minneapolis police custody last year, they were making a statement about their corporate values, reflecting in part a political shift that has taken place among business executives.
+When a number of companies endorsed the Black Lives Matter movement after the killing of George Floyd in Minneapolis police custody last year, they were making a statement about their corporate values, reflecting in part a political shift that has taken place among business executives.
 But they were also making a bet on what the consumers they’re most interested in want to see.

-“They’re taking a stand, hopefully, because it’s moral, but also because they understand the long-term economic game,” Wharton’s Americus Reed explained to the New York Times.
+“They’re taking a stand, hopefully, because it’s moral, but also because they understand the long-term economic game,” Wharton’s Americus Reed told the New York Times.

 Part of the challenge for Republicans in calling for such boycotts is that they’ve invested so heavily in giving corporations a larger platform in American politics.